olov/ng-annotate/README.md

 The `/* @ngInject */`, `ngInject(..)` and `"ngInject"` siblings have three cousins that are used for the opposite purpose, suppressing an annotation that ng-annotate added incorrectly (a "false positive").
-They are called `/* @ngNoInject */`, `ngNoInject(..)` and `"ngNoInject"` and does exactly what you think they do.
+They are called `/* @ngNoInject */`, `ngNoInject(..)` and `"ngNoInject"` and do exactly what you think they do.

 ### ngInject examples